-I wrote this piece for the Yorkshire Post recently about the funeral of Richard lll for the newspapers and somehow it seemed to stem from all the A Levels l studied at Wolsey Hall, particularly the Yorkist/ Tudor History and Shakespeare’s Richard III for English A Level.
+I wrote a piece for the Yorkshire Post about the funeral of Richard lll and somehow it seemed to stem from all the A Levels l studied at Wolsey Hall, particularly the Yorkist/ Tudor History and Shakespeare’s Richard III for English A Level.
 I am posting it on to you in the hope that it may encourage other students treading the same path as l once trod.
 It has given me a good career.”

 Jean’s letter to the Editor follows:

 I MUST say that the people of Leicester have done the Yorkist King Richard III proud!
 I watched the whole process on Channel 4 and thought the procession, Jon Snow’s commentary and all the work put in by Leicester’s university and city council was brilliant.
 From the unbelievable discovery of the King’s body in the city’s car park to the reciting of the Middleham Prayer by Cardinal Vincent Nichols, it was riveting television.Of course many in Yorkshire would have preferred him to be brought back to this county.